 Convection is the transfer of heat by the movement or circulation of hot gas or liquid, while conduction is heat transferring from one solid to another at the point at which they meet, without either solid physically moving.

 So how is this explanation related to vaporizers, you might be wondering?
-In conduction vaporizers, the material is indirectly heated through hot air, which means that the battery heats the coil to a precise temperature.
+In convection vaporizers, the material is indirectly heated through hot air, which means that the battery heats the coil to a precise temperature.
 This hot air moves through the material that is packed into the vaporizer.
 As the user inhales, it vaporizes.

 A conduction vaporizer, on the other hand, has the battery heat the coil, which subsequently heats the chamber (most of which are made of ceramic).
 The chamber-packed material is then heated evenly by the heat of the ceramic chamber that it’s physically touching.